jengo-agency/wampum-popups/README.md

 ### Other available options/parameters

-Read about these options on the [ouibounce wiki](https://github.com/carlsednaoui/ouibounce/blob/master/README.md)
+Read about these options on the [ouibounce wiki](https://github.com/toptal/ouibounce/blob/master/README.md)

-* 'callback' (This has been removed/reserved for future use)
+* 'callback' (reserved for future use)
 * 'cookieExpire'
 * 'cookieDomain'
 * 'cookieName'